-- a.
-Personal computers, tablets, PDAs, cell phones, smart watches, pagers, or any other form of electronic devices will not be allowed in the room during exams. - Students must show GSON name badge to enter exam room. - c.
+a.
+Personal computers, tablets, PDAs, cell phones, smart watches, pagers, or any other form of electronic devices will not be allowed in the room during exams.

+- b.
+Students must show GSON name badge to enter exam room. - c.
 There will be assigned seating for examinations. - d.
 Books, notebooks, book bags, etc., are to be stored in lockers or placed at the front of the room. - e.
 Students are not allowed to move about in the room and may not leave the room during testing.
-Leaving the room prior to completing an exam will end the exam at that time. - f.
-Exams are timed.
-As a general rule, one (1) minute will be allowed per multiple choice question; one and one-half (1.5) minutes for a drug calculation question, fill in the blank, or short answer question.
-Essay questions are at the discretion of the professor.
-Example: A 50- question exam that includes 2 drug calculations and 2 short answer questions -- Time Allowed: 52 minutes.
+Leaving the room prior to completing an exam will end the exam at that time.